CBD for Pain

 CBD and cannabis plants have been used for thousands of years for the relief of pain.
-In multiple countries, spanning over multiple eras, one of the most common uses of cannabis has been for pain relief.
+In multiple countries, spanning many eras, one of the most common uses of cannabis has been for pain relief.

 In the year 350, cannabis was thought to have been used to treat women for pain during childbirth.